TylerP33/TylerP33.github.io/_posts/2018-08-07-javascript_-_variable_scope_and_hoisting.markdown

 We encounter a ton of information throughout this program.
 So much so, that even when you think you have covered all your tracks with good notes, concepts still manage to fall through the cracks.
 A perfect example of this is trying to keep straight all the rules and scenarios for scope and hoisting within JavaScript.
 Seeing that those two concepts play an integral part in JavaScript, I thought a blog review post would be a great idea!

 The definition of "hoisting" is JavaScript's default behavior of moving all declarations to the top of the current scope.
-In JavaScript, we hav two possibilties of scope; we have the top of the current script or the top of the current function.
+In JavaScript, we have two possibilties of scope; we have the top of the current script or the top of the current function.
 We call this local and global scope.
 Here is a simple example of a hoisting within a script.

 ```